Peter-Moller/open-ports/README.md

      - Is there any data file at all?
 Warn and exit if not
      - If OS X: check to see if the `launchd`-part is running.
 Warn if not
      - Are the data files older than 1 hour?
 Warn if so
-     - Do we have an IP address (rather: do we have a default interface.
-Check is performed against `www.lu.se`)?
+     - Do we have an IP address (rather: do we have a default interface – checked against `www.lu.se`)?
 Warn otherwise
  6. Find out, and print system information
  7. If OS X: look for software updates (this is done every 6 houres; result stored in `/tmp/swu.temp`)
  8. Print the head